ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## `:release_build` Configuring a release build

-**_NOTE:_** In future versions of Ceedling, release build-related settings presently organized beneath `:project` will be renamed and migrated to this section.
+**_NOTE:_** In future versions of Ceedling, release build-related settings presently organized beneath `:sproject` will be renamed and migrated to this section.

 * `:output`